Soviut/vue-debounce-provider/README.md

 - Tiny bundle size and no dependencies
 - Template-based debouncing using a scoped slot
-- Lodash Debounce-compatible props and interface
+- [Lodash Debounce](https://lodash.com/docs/4.17.15#debounce)-compatible props and interface
 - Throttling with optional `max-wait` prop
 - Support for leading and tailing evoking of `@timeout` event
-- Cancelable (end the debounce early without evoking `@timeout` event)
-- Flushable (end the debounce early, evoking `@timeout` event)
+- Cancelable and flushable
 - Debouncing status variable makes toggling a loading spinner easy
 - Nuxt plugin built-in